 In this section, we deduce from Proposition \ref{th_loc_cv} the convergence in probability of the implicit time Euler scheme with the ``optimal" rate of convergence ``almost 1/2" and a logarithmic speed of convergence in $L^2(\Omega)$.
+This notion has been introduced in \cite{Pri}.
 The presence of the bilinear term in the It\^o formula for $\|\AA^{\frac{1}{2}} \theta(t)\|_{H^0}^2$ does not enable us to prove exponential moments for this norm, which prevents from using the general framework presented in \cite{BeMi_FEM} to prove a polynomial rate for the strong convergence.